-The MAC's ongoing commitment to minimizing aircraft noise impacts at MSP involves dedicated Noise Program Office staff that are responsive to concerns expressed by community members.
-Charged with collecting and analyzing flight track and aircraft noise data, the Noise Program Office also explores and facilitates the use of available technologies to increase efficiency of aircraft operating procedures and data analysis.
+The MAC's ongoing commitment to minimizing aircraft noise impacts at MSP involves dedicated Community Relations Office staff that are responsive to concerns expressed by community members.
+Charged with collecting and analyzing flight track and aircraft noise data, the Community Relations Office also explores and facilitates the use of available technologies to increase efficiency of aircraft operating procedures and data analysis.
 To this end, the MAC supports community involvement and serves in a technical-advisory role to the MSP Noise Oversight Committee.

 Following is a summary of noise abatement efforts related to MSP:

 MSP Noise Oversight Committee (NOC)

 The MAC established the MSP Noise Oversight Committee (NOC) to provide a balanced forum for interested parties to consider noise mitigation initiatives in the context of benefit, feasibility and fiscal considerations.
 The NOC held its first meeting in June 2003.

 Eagan-Mendota Heights Departure Corridor

 This departure corridor was developed in an effort to direct aircraft, as much as possible, over noise-compatible land use areas in Eagan and Mendota Heights, southeast of MSP.
 The corridor has proven to be an effective way to utilize existing compatible land uses surrounding the airport.
 In addition, the corridor provides flexible ways to operationally utilize airspace over such areas.
-Whenever possible, Air Traffic Control (ATC) will direct departing jet aircraft to Runways 12L and 12R so that they will overfly the corridor and stay within the corridor boundaries.
+When conditions allow, Air Traffic Control (ATC) will direct as many departing jet aircraft as possible to use Runways 12L and 12R so that they will overfly the corridor and stay within the corridor boundaries.
 ATC will assign specific headings depending on which runway an aircraft is departing from: headings for jet aircraft are inclusive of 090 degrees, 105 degrees and 120 degrees.
 A wind-corrected heading may also be assigned.
 On average, monthly corridor compliance is around 95%.

 Runway Use System